 All York County children, from birth through age 8, have the best possible start for lifelong learning and success.

 The early years of a child's life are the most critical learning period, building a foundation for success in school, and in life.
-In 2016, 33% of Maine students entering fourth grade were reading proficiently.
-Poor reading skills impact on-time graduation rates.
+In 2016, only 33% of Maine students entering fourth grade were reading proficiently.
+Poor reading skills impact on-time graduation rates and limit education and employment opportunities.

 - Invests more than $295,000 in childcare, early literacy, and other Bright Beginnings programs.